Tax Increment Financing (TIF)

 What infrastructure projects has TIF previously funded?

 Each public infrastructure project was developed through an extensive public engagement process, including the recent Moving Downtown Forward planning process.
 Some projects include large capital improvements like the Old Town Parking Garage, while other projects include daily activities like washing sidewalks and watering planter boxes.
 Each project is listed in a “TIF Plan.”
 The DDA has two Tax Increment Financing (TIF) plans, TIF 97 and Old Town TIF.
-Revenues are used to fund public infrastructure improvement in the DDA District.

 Who oversees TIF expenditures?